Fiber Trails of the Upper Rio Grande

 Join us for this one-of-a-kind learning adventure!

-Includes all accommodations, meals, and transportation during trip; guided gallery and studio tours; hands-on workshops; optional airport pickup and drop off in Albuquerque, NM; and guide services throughout the trip.
+Includes all accommodations, meals, and transportation during trip; guided gallery and studio tours; hands-on workshops and materials; optional airport pickup and drop off in Albuquerque, NM; and guide services throughout the trip.
 Does not include airfare or other travel expenses.

 Lodging at Ghost Ranch will be in tents equipped with comfortable cot beds, mats, pillows, and bedding.
 There is a shared bathroom and shower house in the center of the campground.
-Wonderlust chef Shane Blair will provide delicious, healthy breakfasts and dinners in camp and bag lunches to carry with us on our daily excursions.
+Wonderlust chef Shane Blair will provide delicious, healthy breakfasts and dinners in camp and box lunches to carry with us on our daily excursions.
 Dietary restrictions can be accommodated with advance notice.
 We'll have the opportunity to enjoy some of the best traditional Upper Rio Grande cuisine that Taos has to offer at the end of the trip.
-Ghost Ranch's property also includes common areas such as a library and indoor gathering rooms to explore at our leisure.
+Ghost Ranch's property includes common areas such as a library and indoor gathering rooms to explore at our leisure.
+Ghost Ranch also offers a limited number of hotel-style rooms for an additional fee.
+Please contact us directly if you are interested in reserving a room.
 Your guide Sarah Drummond grew up immersed in the history and artistic atmosphere of the southwest.
 She is an enthusiastic knitter as well as a trained art historian and life-long scholar of local fiber traditions.

 Click button to book immediately with Paypal